C6WX/Year-2-Technical-Art/Week 7-10/Handovers/Movement & Jump Animations Handover.md

 ## Asset Overview
 Movement and jump animations that play based on the players direction and speed and also wether the player is touching the ground and their current velocity.

 ### Integration Guide
+To add these animations to your project, you will need to use the provided  animation graphs, event graph and blend space displayed below for your character.

 ### Technical Documentation